top of page

 Principal Investigator

-Scott Leon is an Associate Professor of Clinical Psychology at Loyola University Chicago, where he teaches and mentors in the undergraduate and graduate psychology programs.
-Dr. Leon is also the Director of Clinical Training for the Clinical Psychology Doctoral Program.
+Scott Leon is an Associate Professor of Clinical Psychology at Loyola University Chicago, where he teaches and mentors students in the undergraduate and graduate psychology programs.
 He earned his Ph.D. in Clinical Psychology from Northwestern University Medical School in 2002.
 During his graduate studies, he developed research interests in mental health services evaluation.
 Dr. Leon’s published work has primarily focused on the mental health and placement outcomes of youth in the child welfare system.

 Hometown: Santa Ana, CA